 Pull down the power and reengage in the cleat.
-If not enough move the front line one knot down on the front leader line.
+If not enough extend the back line.

 My kite turns better to one side:

 Your back or front flying lines are not the same length.

 Pull hard on the shorter line by given quick and strong pulls until it extands to the correct lenght.